amtep/ck3-tiger/README.md

 It doesn't load all the game files yet, but the gaps are few.

-## Contributions

-I welcome contributions in the form of suggestions and ideas about what it should check!
-Also, if you have trouble understanding the output messages, feel free to let me know.
-They could always be more clear.
-You can file an issue on GitHub or contact me directly via email.
-The same goes for bug reports.
-In particular, you can submit bug reports about false positives in the program output.

-Contributions in the form of code are also welcome.
-They should be made as GitHub pull requests, and you should read and understand the project's copyright license before doing so.
-It may help to file an issue before starting to code, though, since I may prefer to solve the issue in a different way.

-See the [`CODING`](CODING.md) file for an overview of the code and coding style.

-### License

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the [`LICENSE`](LICENSE) file for more details.

 ## How to use
 Download a release package from [GitHub](https://github.com/amtep/ck3-tiger/releases).
 Unpack it somewhere, and remember where, so that you can specify the path to it in the next step.